How to Handle a Disruptive Guest at a Culinary Show?

 It sounds like you handled the situation very well, considering the difficult circumstances.
 It can be tough when there is a difficult guest at a show, especially when they are related to the host.
 In my experience, the best way to handle these types of situations is to just continue with your presentation and not engage with the difficult person.
 It sounds like you did exactly that, and it paid off in the end with the positive feedback from the host and her husband.
 It's also great that you were able to secure a few orders and potential bookings despite the challenging guest.
 In the future, you could also try to redirect the conversation or politely remind the guest that your products are high-quality and worth the investment.
 Overall, it sounds like you handled the situation gracefully and professionally.

-How should I handle a disruptive chatty guest?
+How should I handle a guest who is distracted by their phone?

 Similar Pampered Chef Threads